Behtash Fariba: Club career

 He played for a few clubs, including Rah Ahan F.C., Pas Tehran and Esteghlal F.C.

 With Pas F.C. he won the Iranian Takht Jamshid in 1978.

 With Esteghlal F.C. he won the Tehran Province League in 1983 and 1985.

 International career

 He played for the Iran national football team and was a participant at the 1978 FIFA World Cup, where he was substituted in Iran's last match against Peru.

-He also competed at the 1980 Asian Cup in Kuwait and reached the third place with the Iranian team as one of the top scorers of the tournament.
+He also competed at the 1980 Asian Cup in Kuwait where Iran placed third and Fariba was one of the top scorers of the tournament.